dtangres/boxer/README.md

 # boxer
- A command-line/GUI utility for planning potion recipes in Potionomics
+ A companion app for Potionomics: Masterwork Edition.
+Work in progress.